sumsumcity/provotum-mixnet/README.md

 docker-compose up
 ```

+This starts

-This starts a three-node local test network with:
+A three-node local test network with:
 - **Alice**, as voting-authority (cannot author blocks, but is the voting admin)
 - **Bob** and **Charlie**, as sealers and PoA-authorities (can author blocks)

-Also, starts a randomizer service for ballot re-encryption:
+A randomizer service for ballot re-encryption:
 - **Randomizer**

+A CLI sevice where you can make `client` CLI commands with "docker exec -it sumsumciy/cli-mixnet:latest [command]"
+- **CLI**

+A simple API which enable to make `client` CLI commands via HTTP requests.
+- **API**

 ### Interact